Observation of $\Omega(2012)^- \to \Xi(1530)\bar{K}$ and measurement of the effective couplings of $\Omega(2012)^-$ to $\Xi(1530)\bar{K}$ and $\Xi\bar{K}$: and distributions

-Background in the $\Xi^-\pi^+K^-$ mass distribution is modeled by the same threshold function from Ref.~\cite{032006}, but with a threshold of 1.95 GeV.
-Backgrounds in $\Xi^-K^0_S$ and $\Xi^0K^-$ mass distributions are modeled by second-order polynomials.
+Background events in the $\Xi\pi\bar K$ mass distributions are modeled by the same threshold function from Ref.~\cite{032006}, but with a threshold of 1.95 GeV.
+Background events in the $\Xi\bar K$ mass distributions are modeled by second-order polynomials.